ChrisMinich/programmable_calculator/README.md

 Example: calc 55 45 + < Enter >
 This would output the result of 100.

-If you enter a calculation like: calc 100 3 / < Enter >
-you will obtain a result of 33.
-To get the floating point answer, enter it this way: calc 100 3 / float 9
-This will yield 33.333333333

-This trick is not needed in interactive mode, because numbers with a decimal are automatically printed with 2 decimal places.
-However, to increase the number of decimal places shown, type: float n < Enter > (0 <= n <= 9).

 ---

 Well, now that you've read the introduction, please explore the program by using the